-It was a big decision but I don't regret not going to art college.
-I knew I could always make my own art and have done so through all the ups and downs.
-Instead of going to art college I had a chance to go to Cambridge where I read geography as one of the first 25 women at Sidney Sussex College.
-It was a magical time for a girl who had previously not ventured much beyond the moors of North Yorkshire and summers on the Essex coast.
+I had the chance to go to Cambridge where I read geography at Sidney Sussex College.
+It was a magical time for a girl who had not ventured much beyond the moors of North Yorkshire and summers on the Essex coast.

-Based in Shrewsbury now for many years, I work from my studio in a beautiful old town house overlooking the River Severn which I share with with my partner Nigel, a very creative musician.
+In the past few years I have concentrated on fine art and making original pieces,working from my studio in a beautiful old town house in Shrewsbury which I share with with my partner Nigel, a very creative musician.

 about my work

 Paintings of birds and animals set in jewel colours with gold leaf tell the story of a paradise garden.
 The freedom and colour of birds can be emblematic of so many human traits and conditions.
 We mostly live in cities where we might long for an enclosed garden in which to find an hour of sunlit peace.
 In a time of intense change I aim to celebrate what’s important in this world.

 Building up layers of watercolour and sometimes acrylic on paper or gesso I paint with strong, warm colours.
 I then apply gold leaf, inscribing drawings and pattern into the gold that tells another part of the story.
 Rich in detail and patterning, these pieces are uplifting and illuminate a room.
 I’m aiming to create a modern yet timeless fragment.
 Medieval and Renaissance art and Indo-Persian art are a great inspiration.
 My paintings are rooted in ancient culture but have a contemporary feel.

 The Royal Watercolour Society Contemporary Watercolour Competition have selected my work for their exhibition at Bankside Gallery for the last four years.
 In 2017 I was the winner of the Dry Red Press Award.

 Please contact me to discuss commissions.

 I am always happy to take payments by installments.